jl777/coins/README.md

 getblock
 getblockhash
 getinfo
-getrawmempool
 getrawtransaction
 gettxout
 importaddress
-importprivkey
 listunspent
 listreceivedbyaddress
 listtransactions
 sendrawtransaction
-signrawtransaction
-validateaddress
 ```

 ### ERC20 tokens

-- `approve` and `transferFrom` methods are a must for the swaps to work
+- The token contract must have `approve` and `transferFrom` methods.
+Additionally, the `transfer` and `transferFrom` methods must return a boolean value (`true/false`) indicating whether a transfer was successful.
+This requirement is actually a part of the ERC20 standard, but many tokens seem to not follow it.

 When submitting a pull request to add a coin to AtomicDEX-API, make sure you have completed this checklist: